-The certificate program offers undergraduates training in the multidisciplinary and interdisciplinary ways that Jewish and Israel studies are taught across the curriculum at Wesleyan.
-Over a three-year cycle, courses are offered in various departments and in a number of academic areas including Jewish religion, Jewish history, Israel studies, and Jewish letters.
-The certificate program is not a major or a minor in any one department or program.
-Rather, the program is an opportunity for students to forge coherence in that large part of the curriculum that falls outside the major.
+The certificate program offers undergraduate students a multidisciplinary and interdisciplinary training in Jewish and Israel studies.
+Over a three-year cycle, courses are offered in various departments and in a number of academic areas including Jewish religion, Jewish history and culture, Israel studies, and Jewish letters.
+The certificate program gives students an opportunity to forge coherence in that large part of the curriculum that falls outside the major.

-The program requires students to take seven courses in a sequence that includes gateway courses, Hebrew, a distribution of more advanced classes, and a capstone seminar on theory and methodology.
+The program requires students to take seven courses in a sequence that includes two required gateway courses, Hebrew, a distribution of more advanced classes, and a capstone seminar on theory and methodology.

 - History of the Jewish People

 - Religion of the Jewish People

 - Two gateway courses—one in the Religion Department and another in the History Department.
 Please consult WesMaps for course offerings.

 - The methods seminar course CJST313/HIST313 offered every other year to allow candidates for the certificate to take the course in either their junior or senior year.